cordialgerm/foe_foundry/data/5e_canonical/knight.md

 ***Parry***.
 The knight adds 2 to its AC against one melee attack that would hit it.
 To do so, the knight must see the attacker and be wielding a melee weapon.

 **Knights** are warriors who pledge service to rulers, religious orders, and noble causes.
 A knight's alignment determines the extent to which a pledge is honored.
-Whether undertaking a quest or patrolling a realm, a knight often travels with an entourage that includes squires and hirelings who are commoners.
+Whether undertaking a quest or patrolling a realm, a knight often travels with an entourage that includes squires and hirelings who are commoners.</statblock>